mtw306/anetabtc-documentation/docs/about-anetabtc/Principles.md

 without selling any Bitcoin or any third-party custodian involvement.

-Our mission is that we are working to enrich regular people through the most secure and easy to use asset wrapping protocol for Ergo and Cardano.
+Our mission is that we are working to enrich regular people through the most secure and easy to use an asset wrapping protocol for Ergo and Cardano.

-Our vision is to deliver world class DeFi experiences safely, securely, and maximally decentralized
+Our vision is to deliver world class DeFi experiences safely, securely, and maximally decentralized.